RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 * Create an x-axis that uses calendar dates (instead of days since the first date in the data set).
 * Loading the data from file (you will need XMLHTTPRequest).
 * Nice graphical presentation will be credited.
-* Add interactivity to your graph by completing the following assignment: [Javascript Interactivity]

-[Javascript Interactivity]: /homework/interactivity

 ## Checks before submitting

 * Does your submission contain complete implementation of the temperature graph?
+* Push your files on GitHub in the folder Javascript.

 [guidlines]: guidlines.pdf